nebi-um/testing_workshop/README.md

 <a name="parametrization"></a>
 ### Parametrization

-Parametrization is a method of reusing test logic with many similar test conditions, and easly validate many edgecases.
+Parametrization is a method of reusing test logic with as many test conditions as possible, helping validate many edgecases.

 #### Unittest

 Though there is not an oficial implementation of this method within unittest.
-By using loops, data can be cycled through an assert conditon.
+By using loops, data can be cycled through an assertion conditon.
-The asserting framework can however prove to be limiting and constraining.
+The base assertion framework can however prove to be limiting and constraining.

 ```python
 import unittest